phantomcyber/splunk-soar-sdk/docs/app_structure/src_app.rst

     :lineno-match:
     :pyobject: Asset

 Apps should define an asset class to hold configuration information for the app.
 The asset class should be a `pydantic model <https://docs.pydantic.dev/1.10/usage/models/#basic-model-usage>`_ that inherits from :class:`~soar_sdk.asset.BaseAsset` and defines the app's configuration fields.
 Fields requiring metadata should be defined using an instance of :func:`~soar_sdk.asset.AssetField`.
-The SDK uses this information to generate the asset configuration form in the SOAR platform UI.
+The SDK uses this information to generate the asset configuration form in the Splunk SOAR platform UI.

 .. _app-structure-app-init: